Frequently Asked Questions

 - Was the birth traumatic?

-If you answered yes to any of these questions then chiropractic may be able to help.
+If you answered yes to any of these presentations which are commonly caused by musculoskeletal restrictions, then chiropractic may be able to help.

-As a paediatric nurse/midwife I also take an active interest in working with babies and children who present with the following issues:
+As a paediatric nurse/midwife I also take an active interest in working with babies and children who present with the following issues providing education, useful tips and advice on treatment strategies

 - Constipation which includes lots of squirming and grunting between bowel motions